andrezgz/heading-overrides-filename/README.md

-# Obsidian Heading Overrides Filename (BETA)
+# Heading Overrides Filename (BETA)

+> Override (verb).
+To prevail over; conquer.

-Obsidian plugin that renames the file based on the first level 1 heading.
+[Obsidian](https://obsidian.md/) plugin that renames the file based on the first level 1 heading of the note.

 > **Warning**: This plugin will rename your files.
 This action is irreversible.